 Many dentists will help uninsured patients to get the care that they need.
 Your dentist may have an in-house financing program, may offer discounts to uninsured patients, or may be able to plan out treatment over several months so that you don’t have to pay off a huge sum all at once.
 Some dentists offer treatment priced on a sliding scale, meaning they will adjust their rates to your income.

-Don’t be embarrassed to ask about payment options, or to let the dentist know how much you can afford to pay for dental care per visit.
-You certainly won’t be the first – or the last – patient with budget concerns.
-Consider setting up an appointment for a checkup, and let the person who books the appointment know you have dental health issues, don’t have insurance and want to discuss a treatment plan with the dentist to understand your options.
+It’s always a great idea to ask about payment options, or let the dentist know how much you can afford to pay for dental care per visit.
+You certainly won’t be the first – or the last – patient with a budget.
+Consider setting up an appointment for a checkup, and let the person who books the appointment know you have dental health issues, don’t have insurance, and want to discuss a treatment plan with the dentist to understand your options.

-If you’re embarrassed about the condition of your teeth, and worried what the dental staff will think about you – stop fretting and make the appointment.
-Dentists want to help people to regain their health.
+And remember, dentists want to help people to regain and maintain their health.
 They understand that cost, fear and other issues keep people from getting their teeth taken care of properly.
-And you’ll feel so much better after you take that first step toward a healthy future.
+Go ahead and take that first step toward a healthier future.

 Final Thoughts on Managing Dental Care Without Insurance

 If you’re one of the 75.6 million Americans that doesn’t have dental insurance, you can still get the dental care you need at an affordable price.
 While we did mention a handful of dental insurance alternatives, a great option is signing up for a dental savings plan.